sromerof202/Robot_Controller_backend/README.md

 ## Running the Project

-- se Visual Studio to build and run.
+- Use Visual Studio to build and run.
 - Use run_program.bat to automate the build and run process on startup.

 ## Server and Middleware